asnarnd/gppg/README.md

 This repository now has the full documentation for the parser-generator.

+## This Fork
+The repo is a fork of the original maintained by [@k-john-gough](https://github.com/k-john-gough/gppg).
+The generator produced here requires a .NET runtime compatible with .NET6 or .NETFramework 4.72.
+The MSBuild targets contained in the NuGet package produced by the repo support .NET SDK "multi-targeting" projects (minimum .NETStandard 2.0).
+Targets have been modified, with improvements in incremental compilation and use in modern IDEs.
+Currently, MSBuild v17.7 or later is required to build projects using these targets.

 ## Features
 _GPPG_ generates bottom-up parsers.
 The generated parsers recognize languages that are _LALR(1)_, with the traditional **yacc** disambiguations.
 There are a number of extensions of the traditional input language that are necessary for correctness of the generated C# output files.